HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="color_contrast.sql",
 ) }}

 We found that 22.9% of mobile sites have sufficient text color contrast, which is less than a 1% increase from last year.
 In 2022, we also have data for desktop sites, with 22.7% passing automated text contrast checks.
-The color contrast issue (at least for the text-based color contrasts that we tested) is pretty straightforward to validate even before you start building the website.
+The color contrast issue—at least for the text-based color contrasts that we tested—is pretty straightforward to validate even before you start building the website.
 There are multiple tools that can help developers and designers to check color contrast of text and graphical elements such as:

 - <a hreflang="en" href="https://webaim.org/resources/contrastchecker/">Web Color Contrast Checker (by WebAIM)</a>
 - <a hreflang="en" href="https://www.figma.com/community/plugin/733159460536249875">Figma Plugin (by Stark)</a>